Queen of Vacation

 Queen of Vacation is a multi-media choreography created in response to Áine's time as artist in residence at Bee Time in Andalucia, Spain.
 You can read more about Bee Time here: http://beetime.net/

-Queen of Vacation will premiere as part of Art Works 2018 at Visual Carlow.
+Queen of Vacation was shared as a work-in-progress as part of Art Works 2018 at Visual Carlow.
 Art Works is curated by Sean Kissane, Curator of Exhibitions, IMMA, artist Orla Barry and Emma-Lucy O’Brien Curator, VISUAL.

 Queen of Vacation was also part of a conference exhibition ‘Learning From The Bees conference’ in the Netherlands, in August 2018, which was curated by Bee Time Artist Residency and Dutch artist Kyra Cramer.
 The written language score is also included as part of an upcoming publication called ‘HOLON’.